-Vittorio Corbo Lioi has been our Chairman of the Board since April 2014.
+Vittorio Corbo Lioi has been the President of the Board since April 2014.
 He is one of Chile's leading economists.
 From 2003 to 2007, Mr. Corbo was the President of Chile's Central Bank.
 Since the end of his tenure there, Mr. Corbo has been a Senior Research Associate at the Centro de Estudios Públicos (CEP), a local think tank.
-Mr. Corbo is also member of the boards of Banco Santander Mexico, CCU Chile and SURA-Chile Insurance Company, and an economic consultant to several large corporations in Chile and abroad.
+Mr. Corbo is also member of the boards of Banco Santander Mexico, CCU Chile and an economic consultant to several large corporations in Chile and abroad.
 He served in senior managerial positions at the World Bank in Washington, DC (1984-1991) and has been a professor of economics in Canada, the USA and Chile.
 Between 1991 and 1995, Mr. Corbo was an economic advisor to the Bank, and a member of its Board of Directors between 1995 and 2003.
 Between 2011 and 2014, he was a board member of Banco Santander SA in Spain.
-Mr. Corbo is the President of the Asset and Liability Committee, the Market Committee, the Strategy Committee and the Human Resource Committee.
+Mr. Corbo is the President of the Asset and Liability Committee, the Market Committee, the Strategy Committee and the Human Resources Committee.
 Mr. Corbo holds a commercial engineering degree (with highest distinction) from the Universidad de Chile and a Ph.D. in economics from MIT.

-Oscar von Chrismar Carvajal became Vice-Chairman of the Board on January 1, 2010 after having served as the chief executive officer of Santander-Chile since August 2003.
-Mr. Von Chrismar is a member of the Asset and Liability Committee, the Risk Committee, the Human Resources Committee, the Market Committee and Strategy Committee.
-Prior to assuming the chief executive officer post, he was the Manager of Global Banking.
-Prior to the merger, he was the former chief executive officer of Old Santander-Chile since September 1997, after being General Manager of Banco Santander-Peru since September 1995.
+Oscar von Chrismar Carvajal became Vice President of the Board on January 1, 2010, after having served as the Chief Executive Officer of Santander-Chile since August 2003.
+Mr. Von Chrismar is First Vice President of the Asset and Liability Committee, the Market Committee and the Integral Risk Committee.
+He is also a member of the Human Resources Committee and the Strategy Committee.
+Prior to assuming the Chief Executive officer post, he was the Manager of Global Banking.
+Prior to the merger, he was the former Chief Executive Officer of Old Santander-Chile since September 1997, after being General Manager of Banco Santander-Peru since September 1995.
 Mr. von Chrismar is also a board member of Banco Santander Argentina and Banco Santander Peru.
-He is also the Alternate Director of Universia Chile S.A.
+He is also the President of Santander Consumer Chile S.A.
 Prior to that, Mr. von Chrismar was the manager of the Finance Division of Santander-Chile, a position that he had held since joining Santander-Chile in 1990.
 Mr. von Chrismar holds an Engineering degree from the Universidad de Santiago de Chile.

-Roberto Méndez Torres is Co-Vice Chairman of the Board.
+Roberto Méndez Torres is Second Vice President of the Board.
 He is a former member of the Board of Old Santander-Chile, to which he was appointed in 1996.
-He is a member of the risk Committee and the Strategy Committee.
+He is Second Vice President of the Integral Risk Committee and the Strategy Committee.
 He is a professor of Economics at Universidad Católica de Chile.
 He has been Advisor to Grupo Santander-Chile since 1989.
 Mr. Méndez is President and Director of Adimark Chile Gfk and on the Board of the Chilean and German Chamber of Commerce.
-He is also a Director of Enex S.A. and Vice-Chairman of Universia S.A.
+He is also a Director of Enex S.A. and President of Universia Chile S.A.
 Mr. Méndez is also a member of the Council of Paz Ciudadana and was a former President of ICARE.
 He graduated with a degree in Business Administration from Universidad Católica de Chile, and holds an MBA and a Ph.D. from the Graduate School of Business at Stanford University.